nekrut/BMMB554/hugo/content/post/topic14.md

 # An overview of ChIP seq

 >This material is based on a variety of sources acknowledged throughout this document.
 It follows the logic of a comprehensive overview of ChIP-seq methodology compiled by [Shaun Mahony](http://mahonylab.org/) at Penn State.
+Shaun also has an excellent [presentation](http://lugh.bmb.psu.edu/teaching/ChIP-seq_analysis.pdf) covering this topic.

 ## Many proteins interact with DNA